 After stopping through Asbyrgi Canyon, we arrived in Myvatn, or “Midge Lake”.
 Surrounding this area are dozens of cool natural landmarks, including a few giant craters (like Viti Crater, in the first photo), some areas where the ground smokes and melts before your eyes (the second photo), and of course the giant, beautiful lake.

 Making our way through the Northern part of Iceland, we were luckily able to catch some of the first clear hours in our entire trip.
-So, of course, we took plenty of photos in the lupine and on the coast near the city of Akureyri.
+We stopped for lunch through the whale watching city of Húsavik, then went on our merry way.
+And, of course, we took plenty of photos in the lupine and on the coast near the city of Akureyri.
 Akureyri was my favorite city in Iceland, so charming and surrounded by beautiful mountains and stunning wildflowers.

 Next a bout of rain led us to Stykkishólmur on the Snaefellsnes Peninsula.
 It was fairly gloomy outside, but that didn’t stop us from climbing the giant rock nearby and looking out about the powerful ocean.
 Plus, while we were there we got to try some of Iceland’s most interesting delicacies, including blue mussels and the dreaded hakarl.